Jineshkumar1/Weather-app-using-API/README.md

 # J's Weather App

-Wanted to learn how API being implemented and fetch Get requests are made.
+Wanted to learn how API being implemented and Fetch / Get requests are made.
 So here is my attempt to learn more.

 ## Simple Weather App using HTML , CSS , and JavaScript